upvalue/arche/README.md

 - Functional CSS under the hood
 - Lightweight and tree shaking friendly
 - Atomic design
+- No use of !important

 It derives heavily from, but does not depend on the following libraries:

-- nanostyled
+- nanostyled (functional css as props)
-- Blueprint
+- Blueprint (most styling)
+- basscss (class names and some code)

 It does depend on:

-- basscss
 - SASS

 # Repository usage

-This git repository is both a React application for demo/development purposes, and a Rollup library.
+This git repository is both a React application for demo/development purposes, and a Rollup library for use elsewhere.

 You can run it with